-More recent studies have shown that borage microgreens are high in vitamin C, vitamins B (folic acid), and vitamin K. These help the immune system, develop DNA and genetic material, and aid in wound healing.
+More recent studies have shown that borage microgreens are high in vitamin C, vitamin B (folic acid), and vitamin K. These help the immune system, develop DNA and genetic material, and aid in wound healing.

 How to Use Borage Microgreens

-Now that you have a bit of history of borage let’s discuss borage as a microgreen.
+Now that you have a bit of history of borage, let’s discuss borage as a microgreen.